Not for profit entities that aren’t registered charities are now required to complete an annual Not For Profit Self Review return.

 Call to Action

-As this is the first year of the new Not For Profit self review return reporting regime, we would suggest the following actions:
+As the Not For Profit self review return reporting regime is relatively new, we would suggest the following actions:

 1. Contact the NFP accounting specialists in our Business Services Team to discuss the matter.